Associative Property of numbers says that we can re-group two

 (a * b) * c = a * (b * c)

-Interestingly, the application of the associative property of numbers to a binary expression tree is a common tree operation called a "node rotation".
+Interestingly, applying the associative property of numbers to a binary expression tree is a standard tree operation called a "node rotation."

 (a + b) + c = a + (b + c) (y) + + (x) / \ / \ / \ / \ (x) + c -> a + (y) / \ / \ / \ / \ a b b c